Instance Search (INS)

 This year a continuation of the two evaluation tasks started in 2019 will follow:

 1- Main Task:

-30 New queries in 2019, where all 30 queries will be evaluated and scored
+30 queries including 20 New queries in 2020 and a subset of 10 queries from the progress subtask, where all 30 queries will be evaluated and scored

-20 New queries in 2020, where all 20 queries will be evaluated and scored
+30 queries including 20 New queries in 2021 and a subset of 10 queries from the progress subtask, where all 30 queries will be evaluated and scored

 2- Progress Subtask: